Delay-Phase Precoding for Wideband THz Massive MIMO: Hardware Implementation of the DPP

 Considering the time delays $t_{l,i}$ should be larger than $0$, a small modification is required to be operated on (\ref{39}).
 Finally, the time delay of the $i$-th delayer $t_{l,i}$ should be

 We can observe from (\ref{41}) that the value range of $t_{l,i}$ is $t_{l,i}\in[0,\frac{N_\mathrm{t}}{2}T_{c}]$ with $\theta_{l}\in[-1,1]$ and $1\leq i\leq K$.
-For example, when the central frequency $f_\mathrm{c}$ is $300$ GHz, the number of antennas $N_\mathrm{t}$ is $256$, and the number of TTDs $K$ is $K=16$, the range of time delays provided by the TTDs is between $0$ and $426$ ps.
-It should be noted that this range of time delays can be realized by many existing efficient TTDs \cite{Ref:THzPS2013,Ref:THzPS2018,Ref:TTD_Filter2017,Ref:TTD_Line2018}, e.g., the TTD designed based on inductance-capacitance artificial transmission lines in \cite{Ref:TTD_Line2018} can realize a maximum time delay of $508$ ps with a $4$ ps time delay step, and it can support $20$ GHz bandwidth, which are able to support the practical hardware implementation of the TTD-DPP.
+For example, when $f_\mathrm{c}=300$ GHz, $N_\mathrm{t}=256$, and $K=16$, the range of time delays provided by the TTDs is between $0$ and $426$ ps.
+It should be noted that several efficient TTDs could meet the time delay requirement\cite{Ref:TTD_Line2018,Ref:TTD2015,Ref:NovTTD2020,Ref:TTD_Filter2017}.
+For example, the TTD designed based on artificial transmission lines can realize the maximum time delay of $508$ ps with a $4$ ps time delay step, and it can support a $20$ GHz bandwidth \cite{Ref:TTD_Line2018}.
+Besides, \cite{Ref:TTD2015} proposed a delay-line based TTD, which can realize the maximum time delay of $400$ ps with a $5$ ps time delay step and a $20$ GHz bandwidth.
+These TTDs are able to support the practical hardware implementation of the proposed TTD-DPP.

-By setting $\bar{\mathbf{a}}_{l,i}$ and $t_{l,i}$ for $i=1,2,\cdots,K$ as (\ref{40}) and (\ref{41}), the TTD-DPP structure can compensate for the array gain loss caused by the beam split effect for the $l$-th path component.
-Based on the derivation above, we propose a hybrid precoding algorithm for the TTD-DPP structure, where the key idea is to generate beams towards different physical directions of path components at first, and then the time delays are calculated accordingly to make the beam aligned with the physical direction at each subcarrier.
+By setting $\bar{\mathbf{a}}_{l,i}$ and $t_{l,i}$ as (\ref{40}) and (\ref{41}), the TTD-DPP structure can compensate for the array gain loss caused by the beam split effect for the $l$-th path component.
+Based on the derivation above, we propose a precoding algorithm for the TTD-DPP structure, where the key idea is to generate beams towards different physical directions of path components at first, and then the time delays are calculated accordingly to make the beam aligned with the physical direction at each subcarrier.
 Specifically, the pseudo-code is shown in \textbf{Algorithm 1}.
-At first, for each path component, the analog beamformer $\mathbf{A}_{\mathrm{u},l}$ is calculated in steps $2$-$4$.
-Then, the time delays that should be delayed by $K$ TTDs are generated in steps $5$-$7$.
-After that, for each subcarrier frequency, the analog beamformer $\mathbf{A}_{m}^\mathrm{TTD}$ is generated in step $11$.
-Finally, the digital precoder $\mathbf{D}_{m}$ is also calculated based on singular value decomposition (SVD) precoding in steps $12$ and $13$, where $\mu$ is the power normalization coefficient.
+At first, for each path component, the analog beamformer $\mathbf{A}_{\mathrm{u},l}$ is calculated in steps $2$-$3$.
+Then, the time delays that should be delayed by $K$ TTDs are generated in steps $4$-$5$.
+After that, for each subcarrier frequency, the analog beamformer $\mathbf{A}_{m}^\mathrm{TTD}$ is generated in step $9$.
+Finally, the digital precoder $\mathbf{D}_{m}$ is also calculated based on singular value decomposition (SVD) precoding in steps $10$ and $11$, where $\mu$ is the power normalization coefficient.
+By utilizing the \textbf{Algorithm 1}, the TTD-DPP can realize the near-optimal achievable rate, which will be verified by simulations in Section \ref{Sim}.